-Information system(s) processing, storing, or transmitting information that does not require safeguarding or dissemination controls pursuant to Executive Order 13556, Controlled Unclassified Information, and has not been determined to require protection against
+Information system(s) processing, storing, or transmitting information that does not require safeguarding or dissemination controls pursuant to Executive Order 13556, Controlled Unclassified Information, and has not been determined to require protection against https://csrc.nist.gov/Glossary/?term=233#AlphaIndexDiv unauthorized disclosure pursuant to Executive Order 13526, Classified National Security Information, or any predecessor or successor Order, or the Atomic Energy Act of 1954, as amended.

-31 PKI assets should be counted as constituent assets on networks in which they reside.
+&lt;sup>32 PKI assets should be counted as constituent assets on networks in which they reside.

-32 If a non-GFE asset connects in a limited way such that it can only send and receive presentation-layer data from a virtual machine on the network, and this data has appropriate encryption (such as a Citrix connection), it does not have to be counted.
+&lt;sup>33 If a non-GFE asset connects in a limited way such that it can only send and receive presentation-layer data from a virtual machine on the network, and this data has appropriate encryption (such as a Citrix connection), it does not have to be counted.